 - Some viruses cannot be caught while your computer is running; they may have to be removed after a reboot (which should be automatic).

-- You can set up a full system scan to start at 12 midnight every night.
+- You can set up a full system scan at midnight every night.

 3) Don’t Open Suspicious Email attachments:

-- Do NOT open an email that you don’t recognize, or didn’t ask for!
+- Do NOT open an email you don’t recognize or didn’t ask for!

 - Immediately delete emails from people you don’t recognize

-- Do NOT save emails onto your computer that you don’t recognize
+- Do NOT save emails on your computer that you don’t recognize

-- Pay close attention to the person, email, and content from each email
+- Pay close attention to each email’s person, email, and content.

-- Do NOT reply back to an email you don’t recognize
+- Do NOT reply to an email you don’t recognize

-- Do NOT forward an email that you don’t recognize
+- Do NOT forward an email that you don’t remember.

-These email tips I just mentioned are part of the basic foundations to helping you fight spam, and to ensure that you don’t inadvertently activate a malicious virus onto your computer.
+I just mentioned that these email tips are necessary for fighting spam and ensuring you don’t inadvertently activate a malicious virus on your computer.

 4) Avoid Using Messenger Services:

-Messenger services, or “chat programs” on your computer are like leaving an open gateway pointing directly to your computer.
-Messenger services like “MSN Chat”, or “Yahoo Chat” connect two computers together in order to talk to each other over and over again.
-This allows the two computers to give, and receive information through the software.
+Messenger services, or “chat programs” on your computer, are like leaving an open gateway directly to your computer.
+Messenger services like “MSN Chat” or “Yahoo Chat” connect two computers to talk to each other repeatedly.
+This allows the two computers to give and receive information through the software.

 An Example of What Can Happen:

-If your children use such a service, make sure to let them know what can happen if they accept files from others.
-Tell them that it’s better to send files via an email attachment, rather than through a messenger chat script.
-At least this way, an email can pass through various firewalls, and anti-virus software’s before getting to your computer.
+If your children use such a service, let them know what can happen if they accept others’ files.
+Tell them that it’s better to send files via an email attachment rather than through a messenger chat script.
+At least this way, an email can pass through various firewalls and anti-virus software before getting to your computer.
 This also ensures that you know exactly who is sending you the file.

 6) Sharing Files From A Network of Computers:

-Many companies network their computers together so that they can share files easily between the two, instead of always copying files onto a disk.
-The same thing happens at home as well when two computers are networked together.
+Many companies network their computers together to share files easily between the two instead of always copying files onto a disk.
+The same thing happens at home when two computers are networked together.
 Make sure you have your firewall in place (step 1 above), and make sure your anti-virus software (step 2 above) is keeping an eye on your “shared folders” section.
-This just helps to prevent viruses from jumping one computer to another.
+This helps to prevent viruses from jumping from one computer to another.
 Again, always perform a virus check within your “shared folder” when you receive files from others.

 There you have it.
-You now have a good base of knowledge to help prevent viruses from getting into your computer.
-Make sure to make it a habit to double-check everything to ensure that you don’t unwillingly leave an open doorway directly to your computer.
-When using software’s like chat scripts, make sure not to accept files via your chat script.
-Never read, or open emails that you don’t recognize, and always make it a habit of scanning your disks, hard drive, and email attachments before something terrible happens.
+You now have a good knowledge base to help prevent viruses from getting into your computer.
+Make it a habit to double-check everything to ensure you don’t leave an open doorway directly to your computer.
+When using software like chat scripts, make sure not to accept files via your chat script.
+Never read or open emails you don’t recognize, and always make it a habit of scanning your disks,, and email attachments before something terrible happens.